 b.
 Extended Log:

-- Parameter substitution: It logs the parameters and its values.
-This setting helps to identify the value of the parameter which is being passed during the execution of the script.
+- Parameter substitution: It logs the parameters and their values.
+This setting helps to identify the value of the parameter that is being passed during the execution of the script.

 - Data returned by server: This setting tells LoadRunner to capture all the information coming from the server.
 It logs the whole response of the server and helps to find out the dynamic values in the script.